Menu

 Implementation

 As a school, we are developing our teaching into a mastery approach using CPA to build understanding.
-The curriculum is designed to develop children's knowledge and understanding of mathematical concepts from the Early Years through to the end of Y6.
+The curriculum is designed to develop children's knowledge and understanding of mathematical concepts through a small step approach from the Early Years through to the end of Y6.

-• Reasoning and problem solving are integral to the activities children are given to develop their mathematical thinking.
-In most cases, problem solving/ reasoning should be taking place in every lesson.
+Reasoning and problem solving are integral to the activities children are given to develop their mathematical thinking.
+The opportunity to reason mathematically is intertwined throughout our curriculum and is a key feature of lessons.

-• Timestable Rockstars/ Numbots is used daily in the classroom to develop fluency and fact recall as well as developing number sense in KS1.
+Timestable Rockstars/ Numbots is used in the classroom to develop fluency and fact recall as well as developing number sense in KS1.

 Impact